stavros-liaskos/release-raccoon/README.md

 ## Mock Data

 You can work with mock server data.
-Simply set env `BE_BASE_URL` to `https://localhost:3000` and all API calls will be forwarded to NextJS local API and served with mocked data from `/mocks/responses/`
+Simply set env `API_BASE_URL` to `https://localhost:3000` and all API calls will be forwarded to NextJS local API and served with mocked data from `/mocks/responses/`

 ## Deployments